Tillington, West Sussex: Governance

 Tillington is governed by Tillington Parish Council.
 Council meetings are held every two months in Tillington Village Hall, normally on the last Monday evening of the month.
 The responsibilities include footpaths, the cricket ground and pavilion, tennis courts, children's play equipment and the assessment of planning applications.
 It has overall responsibility for the village hall, which is run by a management committee.
 The parish council has nine seats, with a four-year term, all uncontested in the May 2007 election.
 Three replacement councillors were co-opted.

 The next higher level of government is the district council.
 The parish of Tillington lies within the Petworth ward of Chichester District Council which returns two members to the district council.

 In parallel with the district is West Sussex County Council, with responsibility for Education, Libraries, Social Services, Civil Registration, Trading Standards and Transport.
 Elections for the County Council are held every four years.

 The UK Parliament constituency for Tillington is Arundel and South Downs.

-Prior to Brexit in 2020, the village was part of the South East England constituency in the European Parliament.